lolzio5/Team05-RISCV-Final/doc/SamBarberStatement.md

 ### Changes to Data Memory <a name="datamem"></a>
 To allow for the caching the Data memory  read was altered to be asynchronous so now done by the DataMemoryController.sv module.
 This allows
 ## Conclusion and Reflection <a name="conclusion"></a>

+If I had additional time I would have liked to further develop the cache further by adding levels and adding more ways to reduce the number of misses and improve the efficiency of the processors data memory.